...

 I. Royal Collection Trust: Foundations and Evolution

 Within the grand halls of British history, the Royal Collection Trust serves as a treasure trove of immense cultural significance.
-Spanning centuries of artistic riches and tangible echoes of past lives, it encompasses a vast collection of palaces, artworks, and artifacts meticulously preserved and increasingly shared with the world.
+Spanning centuries of artistic riches and tangible echoes of past lives, it encompasses a vast collection of palaces, artworks, and artefacts meticulously preserved and increasingly shared with the world.
 However, this cultural behemoth wasn’t built overnight; its foundations lie deep within the centuries of royal patronage and the ever-shifting tides of power.

 A. From Tudor Times to Civil War Disruption